matt2ology/csus-computer-science-csc/stat196k-analyzing-and-processing-big-data/assignments/assignment10-h-xml-to-matrix/h-xml-to-matrix-submission.md

 ### Your program should do the following

 1. Extract the organization name, one or more text elements that describe the nonprofit, and another element that can be used as a proxy for size, such as revenue, number of employees, etc.

-   1. Organization name `<BusinessName>`
+   1. Organization name
+      1. `<BusinessName>`
    2. Nonprofit description
+   3. Revenue
+   4. Number of employees

 2. Process the text descriptions using a similar process as [described in class](Introduction%20Natural%20Language%20Processing%20-%20Clark%20Fitzgerald.pdf).
 3. Create and save the term document matrix.